 19 Travel Trends for 2022

-The travel industry has taken significant damage in the past two years as a result of the coronavirus pandemic.
+The travel industry has suffered significant damage in the past two years due to the coronavirus pandemic.
 Travel trends changed accordingly and will keep surprising us next year.

 Travel restrictions, lockdowns, and the overall economic impact of the pandemic measures have resulted in a decrease in the global revenue from the travel and tourism industry by over 20 percent in 2020.